 Established May 1998

-The International Machaut Society has created the Sarah Jane Williams Award to honor the Society's founder and first president.
-This award, carrying a prize of $500, will be given every other year to promote the study, criticism, performance, research, and exchange of ideas related to all aspects of the works of Guillaume de Machaut.
+The International Machaut Society has created the Sarah Jane Williams Award to honor the Society’s founder and first president.
+This award, carrying a prize of up to $1000, promotes the study, criticism, performance, research, and exchange of ideas related to all aspects of the works of Guillaume de Machaut.
 Fields of inquiry include (but are not limited to) literary history and criticism, musicology, the performing arts, art history, and codicology.
 Projects centered on the study and performance of the works of other poets and composers or on other performance or manuscript traditions will also be considered, insofar as they contribute significantly to the study of the background, context, or influence of the works of Machaut.
 Graduate students in particular are encouraged to apply.
-Past winners include Jennifer Bain (1999), Lawrence Earp (2000), and Elizabeth Eva Leach, Jennifer Saltzstein, Yolanda Plumley, Elizabeth Voss, and Domenic Leo.
+Past winners include Jennifer Bain, Lawrence Earp, Elizabeth Eva Leach, Jennifer Saltzstein, Yolanda Plumley, Elizabeth Voss, and Domenic Leo.